3 Reasons why you really need to get more reviews

-3. Standing out in search: user generated content is great for search engine marketing
+3. Standing out in search with user generated content

-It’s understood that user generated content has huge benefits for SEO, because it organically creates fresh and relevant content about your brand, products, or services.
+User generated content is a great way to stand out from the competition, because it organically creates fresh and relevant content about your brand, products, or services.
 Imagine that you’ve signed up on a third party review platform and can passively gather 20 reviews per week.
-Then consider how difficult it would be to update your site with fresh content 20 times each week to get an equally positive effect on your SEO.
+Then consider how difficult it would be to update your site with fresh content 20 times each week to get an equally positive effect.

-Sharing what your customers are saying on site is a scalable way to keep your online presence fresh and grow your SEO-friendly content without draining your internal resources.
+Sharing what your customers are saying on site is a scalable way to keep your online presence fresh without draining your internal resources.